Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • salt-water baths (add two teaspoons of salt per one litre of water).

-Your child should also avoid tight clothing, rubbing or scratching and activities such as bike riding and horse riding, which may aggravate symptoms.
-It it also recommended to apply moisturiser to relieve any dryness or itchiness that your child may experience.
+If certain activities or clothing worsen your child’s symptoms, they should be avoided.
+Examples include tight clothing, and activities such as bike riding and horse riding.
+It is also recommended to apply moisturiser to relieve any dryness or itchiness that your child may experience.

-Current research suggests that lichen sclerosus around the anal and genital area will get better naturally with no treatment in two out of every three females before or around the time they start having periods.
-However, the condition can continue past this time for some people.
+Current research suggests that lichen sclerosus around the anal and genital area can get better naturally, before or around the time your child starts having periods.
+However, the condition can continue past this time in some cases, or it can also be latent (sleeping) and start again at an older age.

 Follow-up

-Once the condition is controlled, either by the use of steroid ointment or naturally, it is important to have an annual check-up with your GP.
-Very rarely, a skin cancer can develop when there has been long-standing chronic inflammation of the skin.
+Once the condition is controlled, either by the use of steroid ointment or naturally, it is important to have an annual check-up with your GP, dermatologist or gynaecologist who has experience with this condition.
+Changes in the vulva architecture, such as shrinking of the labia and narrowing of the vaginal opening can happen without other symptoms.
+Furthermore, very rarely, a skin cancer can develop when there has been long-standing chronic inflammation of the skin.

 Key points to remember